eric-brechemier/linkedin-banner-template/README.md

 ## Banner Template

-This project contains a template picture in Gimp format with three layers, to facilitate the creation of a LinkedIn Banner in the recommended dimensions.
+This project contains a [template picture in Gimp format][Gimp.Template] with three layers, to facilitate the creation of a LinkedIn Banner in the recommended dimensions.

 * **background:** (visible) a solid color, to fill transparent parts of the banner
 * **banner:** (visible) transparent and empty, ready to host banner contents
 * **portrait:** (hidden) optional mask showing the area concealed by the portrait

+[Gimp.Template]: linkedin-banner-template.xcf

+## Alternate Template

+I have also exported the [LinkedIn banner template in PNG format][Alternate.Template] for use in any picture editing software.
+I have displayed the mask before the export to show the hazardous area concealed by the portrait.

+[Alternate.Template]: linkedin-banner-template.png

 ## References